The Dollyrots: Barefoot and Pregnant and the birth of River

 The Dollyrots launched a PledgeMusic crowdsourcing project for their fifth studio album on September 19, 2013.
 The effort, later titled Barefoot and Pregnant, was written and recorded while Ogden was pregnant.
 Again enlisting John Fields to co-produce and mix, it was primarily tracked by Cabezas at the band's home studio.
 "The album is called 'Barefoot and Pregnant,' because that's what I was," Ogden said.
 "We wrote and recorded almost the entire album in our bedroom while I was pregnant.
 It was amazing and trying and crazy at times, but it definitely pushed us to learn new things and perform in a different way."
 Stacy Jones of Letters to Cleo provided drums for eleven of the tracks, while former drummer Amy Wood contributed to the remaining two.

-Despite Ogden's pregnancy The Dollyrots played a short acoustic set at The Satellite in Los Angeles on August 8, 2013, to celebrate the premier of In Heaven There Is No Beer, a film starring the duo and documenting the "Kiss Or Kill" local rock scene the band emerged from several years prior.
+Despite Ogden's pregnancy The Dollyrots played a short acoustic set at The Satellite in Los Angeles on August 8, 2013, to celebrate the premier of In Heaven There Is No Beer, a film starring the duo and documenting the local "Kiss Or Kill" rock scene of 2002 to 2007 that the band emerged from several years prior.
 The couple's first child, River Ogden Cabezas, was born November 25, 2013, in Los Angeles.
 Cabezas and Ogden announced the birth on Instagram.

 The band released a digital-only acoustic album Love Songs, Werewolves, & Zombies exclusively to Pledgemusic supporters in late 2013.
 A public CD release followed in early 2014.

 Barefoot and Pregnant was released through the band's own label on February 18, 2014, with a #7 debut on Billboard Magazine's Heatseekers Chart.
 Popmatters gave the album 7/10 stars, describing it as having "more variety and nuance here than ever before; jokey hardcore runs seamlessly into mid-tempo stomps and bad-girl anthems, all powered by Luis Cabezas' satisfyingly fuzzy guitars and delivered with an economy that would have made Dee Dee and the boys proud."
 The Dollyrots followed up the release with a West Coast run supporting Black Flag, an appearance at South-By-Southwest, and more headlining dates through 2014.
 Little Steven's Underground Garage named lead single "Come And Get It" the Coolest Song In The World for the week of April 13, 2014.
 Aixa Vilar from Go Betty Go played drums on these dates.

 In August 2014 Kelly Ogden began a personal blog detailing her experiences as a mother in a rock band.
 The focus of the blog is the unique experiences faced when bringing a toddler on the road and raising a child as working musicians.

 On July 28, 2014, The Dollyrots announced an October UK tour supporting Buzzcocks.
-Drummer Mickey Richards of People on Vacation joined the band for this 3-week run.
+Drummer Mickey Richards of People on Vacation joined the band for this three-week run.

 The music video for single "Get Weird" reached #1 on Diffuser.fm's Top Ten Video Countdown on December 24, 2014.